awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/stepfunctions/Readme.md

 You will find these examples:

-- **CreateStateMachine** - Demonstrates how to create a state machine for AWS Step Functions.
+- **CreateStateMachine** - Demonstrates how to create a state machine for Step Functions.
-- **DeleteStateMachine** - Demonstrates how to delete a state machine for AWS Step Functions.
+- **DeleteStateMachine** - Demonstrates how to delete a state machine for Step Functions.
 - **GetExecutionHistory** - Demonstrates how to retrieve the history of the specified execution as a list of events.
-- **ListActivities** - Demonstrates how to list existing activities for AWS Step Functions.
+- **ListActivities** - Demonstrates how to list existing activities for Step Functions.

 To run these examples, you can setup your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).